JetBrains/guide/site/python/tutorials/sphinx_sites/setup/index.md

 ![Updated Page](setup02.png)

-# Add Markdown
+## Add Markdown

-"Ah, but that's not Markdown, it's some alien Python "rst" thingy.
+"Ah, but that's not Markdown, it's some alien Python 'rst' thingy.
 I want to write in Markdown!"

 Thanks to the wonderful work by [The Executable Book Project](https://executablebooks.org/en/latest/), Markdown is now a first-class citizen in Sphinx.
 What does that mean?